calebmsword/javascript-notes/README.md

 console.log(transform(wrapper02, transformer).unwrap());  // null
 ```

-Okay, so monads are a data structure which contains some type and two associated functions `wrap` and `transform`.
+Okay, so monads are a data structure which contains some type and has two functions `wrap` and `transform` which adhere to the "monad laws".
 But when programmers use a monad in JavaScript, one rarely uses the `wrap` and `transform` methods directly.
 Typically, the designer of the monad will create a single object with convenience methods which compose wrap and transform in useful ways.
 Let us see how we can do this with an Optional for numeric types.
-We will represent this monad as a class which contains methods for performing various arithmetic operations on our wrapped number.
+We will represent this monad as a class which contains methods for performing various arithmetic operations on our contained number.

 ```javascript
 class NumericOptional {